ToshiroAkihabara/ToshiroAkihabara/README.md

 ### 🔖 Hello everyone,
-I'm Backend Developer with experience in high-load gaming systems and B2B medical technology solutions.
+I'm Software Engineer with experience in high-load gaming systems and B2B medical technology solutions.
 Skilled at delving deep into architecture and enhancing product stability.
 Experienced in cross-functional teams with a proven ability to quickly adapt to new processes and tech stacks.